dbrazeiro/planets-voyager/README.md

 ## 1.

 Closures refers to the variables behavior reltated to scopes.
-Any function can access to a variable from outside of its scope such us `window` object, otherwise, its variables can't be accessed from outside, so that's why it's called `closure`.
+Any function can access to a variable from outside of its scope such as `window` object, otherwise, its variables can't be accessed from outside, so that's why it's called `closure`.
 So in fact, any function located into a higher order function is an example of closure.

 ---